If The Electeronic Does Not Work

 4. Check the Event Logs: Operating systems like Windows and macOS keep detailed logs of system events, including errors and warnings.
 Reviewing these logs can provide valuable clues about the cause of the problem.

 5. Test with Known Good Components: If you suspect a particular component is faulty, try replacing it with a known good one.
-For example, if you think your computer's RAM is bad, try swapping it with RAM from another computer.
+Here's one way to look at it: if you think your computer's RAM is bad, try swapping it with RAM from another computer.

 When to Seek Professional Help